Wellington Pier

 Wellington Pier is located in Great Yarmouth in the county of Norfolk, England.

 History

-The pier was opened on 31 October 1853 and the 210 m wooden structure cost £6,776 to build.
+The pier was authorised by the Great Yarmouth Wellington Pier Act 1853 (16 & 17 Vict. c. xv) and opened on 31 October 1853 and the 210 m wooden structure cost £6,776 to build.
 The pier was designed by P. Ashcroft.
 In its first year of opening the pier was a huge success and made an impressive profit for the time of £581.
 Five years later a second pier was built close to the Wellington which had a very large financial effect on the profitability of the pier.
 By 1899 Great Yarmouth Corporation bailed out the failing business for the sum of £1,250 and had plans to improve the entertainment and amusement of the pier.
 On 13 July 1903 a new Pavilion was opened and a failed Winter gardens was bought from Torquay and was incorporated into the design of the pier.